dthelouie/flickr_speech_search/README.md

 # Flickr Speech Search
 * This is an application that will listen to your voice and search Flickr for pictures relevant to your speech query.

-### To start the app, navigate to this directory, run the following commands in console:
+### To start the app, clone this repo, navigate to the directory, and run the following commands in console:
 * "bundle install"
 * "be shotgun"